EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ## Version 8.4.0
 ### Features
 * Added targeting framework .NET 10.
-Fixed issues
+### Fixed issues
 * Fixed an issue where the DATEDIF function returned incorrect results for the number of months.
 * Fixed an issue where EPPlus incorrectly evaluated the expression TRUE=1 as TRUE instead of FALSE.
 * Resolved various issues in CEILING, ISOCEILING, CEILING.PRECISE, CEILING.MATH and FLOOR, FLOOR.PRECISE, FLOOR.MATH functions, especially when handling negative multiples.
   The TIME function was previously limited to the range 00:00:00–23:59:59.
 It now behaves similar to Excel, supporting overflow and negative values.
 * Fixed an issue where the TIME function did not handle array input correctly.
-* Chart style manager resetted the color cycling of series, when using multiple chart types or secondary axis.
+* Chart Style Manager reset the series color cycle when multiple chart types or a secondary axis were used.
-* Direct input of errors like #DIV/0, #NAME?, #NULL! or #GETTING_DATA was not supported in formulas and arrays.
+* Direct input of errors like #DIV/0!, #NAME?, #NULL! or #GETTING_DATA was not supported in formulas and arrays.
 * ISBLANK("") incorrectly returned true.
 * ERROR.TYPE returned a #VALUE! error when supplying a #DIV/0! error.
 * INDIRECT("") now returns a #REF! error.